About Me

 Channeling Raw Art From Thought

-Born in Brooklyn and raised on the south side of Jamaica, Queens—a place that pulses with the rhythm of life and rebellion.
-My journey began in the mid-80s, during the golden era of hip hop, when lyrical giants like Kool G Rap, Big Daddy Kane, and Nas ruled the airwaves.
-Their wordplay, storytelling, and unapologetic truths spoke to me.
-A childhood friend, Rohan Nuefville, aka “LO,” saw artistic potential in me and encouraged me to pick up the pen, tapping into my raw ability to craft lyrics.
+Craft was born in Brooklyn and raised on the south side of Jamaica, Queens—a landscape alive with rhythm, rebellion, and resilience.
+His journey began in the mid-80s, during hip hop’s golden era, when lyrical giants like Kool G Rap, Big Daddy Kane, and Nas dominated the airwaves.
+Their wordplay and unapologetic truths ignited a spark within him.
+A childhood friend, Rohan Nuefville, known as “LO,” recognized his potential and encouraged him to pick up the pen, tapping into his raw gift for crafting lyrics.

-What started as an outlet for expression during a rebellious and reckless phase of life became my salvation.
-Personal experiences, hard lessons, and observations from those turbulent years—including a lengthy imprisonment—shaped my voice.
-During that time, I met a fellow prisoner who introduced me to the transformative power of spoken word poetry.
-Those first verses were the seeds of my evolution, where rhythm met introspection, and raw emotion became art.
+What began as an outlet for expression during a reckless chapter of life evolved into salvation.
+Personal trials, hard lessons, and turbulent experiences—including a lengthy imprisonment—shaped his voice and sharpened his perspective.
+It was there that he encountered a fellow prisoner who introduced him to the transformative power of spoken word poetry.
+Those first verses planted the seeds of his evolution, where rhythm met reflection, and raw emotion transformed into art.

-Today, I am the architect of narratives that push boundaries and challenge conventions.
-Whether crafting hip-hop lyrics, performing spoken word, or penning forbidden tales of eroticism and truth, my work flows from the deepest parts of my soul.
-Every word is a spell, every story a mirror, and every rhyme a call to action.
+Today, C.R.A.F.T. is an architect of narratives that push boundaries and challenge conventions.
+Whether through hip hop lyrics, spoken word performances, or forbidden tales of eroticism and truth, his work emerges from the deepest chambers of the soul.
+Each word is cast as a spell, each story a mirror, each rhyme a call to action.